seb-jones/website/blog/c-programming-a-bubble-sort.md

 title: "C: Programming a Bubble Sort"
 mastheadImage: "/images/mencius.jpg"
 mastheadAlt: "A manuscript of the book of Mencius."
-excerpt: "A bubble sort is one of the most basic ways to sort data.
-It is not efficient but the simplicity makes it a good place to start understanding the concepts.
-Today we will be implementing a bubble sort in C."
+excerpt: "A quick tutorial on how to implement a bubble sort in C."
 tags: ['blog', 'C', 'Programming', 'Algorithms']
 ---

+A bubble sort is one of the most basic ways to sort data.
+It is not efficient but the simplicity makes it a good place to start understanding the concepts.
+Today we will be implementing a bubble sort in C.

 ### Step 1: Defining our function